mcdanije22/ecommerce_phones/README.md

 # **What I Learned**
 - Building a full stack application from the start to finish
 - Working with Node js and Express js to create and manage a server
-- Building a RESTFUL api service
+- Building a RESTFUL API service
 - Managing a SQL based relational database, PostgreSQL
-- Authencation and valadation
+- Authentication and validation

 # **Live Application**